abdulraheem774/docker-practice-projects/README.md

   docker run -it mypython
   ```
 **Output:**
-  Welcome to Alnafi
+Welcome to Meem_shah
 This is Python running in Docker

 ---

 ### 4. WordPress + MySQL Stack (`app4/`)